block-core/blockcore/Documentation/getting-started.md

 ```

 ### Build and run the code
-With this node, you can connect to either the Stratis network or the Bitcoin network, either on MainNet or TestNet.
+With this node, you can connect to either the x42 MainNet or TestNet.
 So you have 4 options:

 1. To run a <b>x42.Node</b> node on <b>MainNet</b>, do